hotwired/turbo-android/docs/GETTING-STARTED.md

       "properties": {
         "context": "default",
         "uri": "turbo://fragment/web",
-        "pull_to_refresh_enabled": true,
-        "screenshots_enabled": true
+        "pull_to_refresh_enabled": true
       }
     }
   ]
 }
 ```

+### Settings
+The `settings` object is a place to configure app-level settings.
+This is extremely useful when you have a remote configuration file, since you can add your own custom settings and use them as remote feature-flags.
+Available settings are:
+* `screenshots_enabled` — Whether or not transitional web screenshots should be used during navigation.
+This gives the appearance of a more smooth experience since the session WebView is swapped between web destination Fragments, but does require more performance overhead.
+	* Optional.
+	* Possible values: `true`, `false`.
+Defaults to `true`.
+* Any custom app settings that you'd like to configure here

+### Rules
+The `"rules"` array defines a list of rules that are processed in order and cascade downward, similar to CSS.
+The top-most declaration should establish the default behavior for all url path patterns, while each subsequent rule can override for specific behavior.

-### Patterns
+#### Patterns

-The `pattern` array defines a Regex pattern that will be used to determine if a provided URI matches (and as a result, which `properties` should be applied).
+The `patterns` array defines Regex patterns that will be used to match url paths (and as a result, which `properties` should be applied for a particular path).

-### Properties
+#### Properties

 The `properties` object contains a handful of key/value pairs that Turbolinks supports out of the box.
 You are free to add more properties as your app needs, but these are the ones the framework is aware of and will handle automatically.

-* `uri` — The target destination to navigate to.
-Must map to an Activity or Fragment that has implemented the [TurbolinksNavGraphDestination](/turbolinks/src/main/kotlin/com/basecamp/turbolinks/nav/TurbolinksNavGraphDestination.kt) annotation with a matching `uri` value.
+* `uri` — The target destination URI to navigate to.
+Must map to an Activity or Fragment that has implemented the [TurboNavGraphDestination](../turbolinks/src/main/kotlin/com/basecamp/turbolinks/nav/TurbolinksNavGraphDestination.kt) annotation with a matching `uri` value.
 	* **Required**.
 	* No explicit value options.
 No default value.
 * `context` — Specifies the presentation context in which the view should be displayed.
-Turbolinks will determine what the navigation behavior should be based on this value + the `presentation` value.
+Turbo will determine what the navigation behavior should be based on this value + the `presentation` value.
 Unless you are specifically showing a modal-style view (e.g., a form, wizard, navigation, etc.), `default` is usually sufficient.
 	* Optional.
 	* Possible values: `default` or `modal`.
 Defaults to `default`.
-* `presentation` — Specifies what "action" to use to present the given `uri`.
-Turbolinks will determine what the navigation behavior should be based on this value + the `context` value.
+* `presentation` — Specifies what style to use when presenting the given `uri` destination.
+Turbo will determine what the navigation behavior should be based on this value + the `context` value.
 In most cases `default` should be sufficient, but you may find cases where your app needs specific beahvior.
 	* Optional.
 	* Possible values: `default`, `push`, `pop`, `replace`, `replace_root`, `clear_all`, `refresh`, `none`.
 Defaults to `default`.
 * `fallback_uri` — Provides a fallback URI in case a destination cannot be found that maps to the `uri`.
-Can be useful in cases when pointing to a new `uri` that may not be available yet.
+Can be useful in cases when pointing to a new `uri` that may not be available yet in older versions of the app.
 	* Optional.
 	* No explicit value options.
 No default value.
-* `pull_to_refresh_enabled` — Whether or not pull to refresh should be enabled for a given path.
+* `pull_to_refresh_enabled` — Whether or not pull-to-refresh should be enabled for the given path.
 	* Optional.
 	* Possible values: `true`, `false`.
 Defaults to `false`.

-* `screenshots_enabled` — Whether or not transitional screenshots (when returning to a previous screen) should be used.
-This gives the appearance of a much faster experience going back, but does require more performance overhead.
-	* Optional.
-	* Possible values: `true`, `false`.
-Defaults to `true`.
+Refer to demo [`configuration.json`](../demoapp_simple/src/main/assets/json/configuration.json) as an example.

+## Navigate to Destinations
+See the documenation to learn about [navigating between destinations](NAVIGATION.md).

+## Advanced Configuration
+See the documentation to [learn about the advanced configuration options available](ADVANCED-CONFIGURATION.md).

 ## 🎉 Congratulations, you're using Turbo on Android! 🎉